HaveFunTrading/boomnet/README.md

     .record();
 ```

-The `stream` can then have protocol applied on top of it.
+Different protocols can then be applied on top of a stream.
 ```rust
 let ws: Websocket<Recorded<TlsStream<MioStream>>> = stream.into_websocket(self.url);
 ```

 ### Selector
-Represents abstraction over OS specific mechanism (like `epoll`) that provides efficient way of checking
+`Selector` provides abstraction over OS-specific mechanisms (like `epoll`) for efficiently monitoring socket readiness events.
+Though primarily utilised internally, selectors are crucial for the `IOService` functionality, currently offering both
-for readiness events on the monitored socket(s).
-At the moment both `mio` and `direct` (no-op) selectors
+`mio` and `direct` (no-op) implementations.
-are supported.
-Users don't usually deal with selectors directly as these are used internally by the IO service.

 ```rust
 let mut io_service = MioSelector::new()?.into_io_service(IdleStrategy::Sleep(Duration::from_millis(1)));
 ```

-### Service
+### Service Layer
-The `IOService` uses `Selector` and manages `Endpoint` lifecycle.
-In addition, it provides auxiliary
-services such as asynchronous DNS resolution.

-`Endpoint` is the application level building block and is used to bind the connection and protocol to the business
-logic handler.
-The underlying connection lifecycle is managed by the `IOService`.
+The last layer manages lifecycle of endpoints and provides auxiliary services (e.g., asynchronous DNS resolution)
+through the `IOService`, which internally relies on `Selector`.

+`Endpoint` serves as application-level construct, binding the communication protocol with the application's
+business logic. `IOService` oversees the connection lifecycle within endpoints.

-## Protocols
+## Supported Protocols

-The framework will support a number of protocols out of the box, such as `websocket`, `http` and `fix`.
-Currently,
-only websocket client is supported.
+BoomNet aims to support a variety of protocols, including WebSocket, HTTP, and FIX, with WebSocket client
+functionality currently available.

 ### Websocket

-Websocket client protocol implementing [RFC 6455](https://datatracker.ietf.org/doc/html/rfc6455) specification.
+The WebSocket client protocol complies with the[RFC 6455](https://datatracker.ietf.org/doc/html/rfc6455) specification,
+offering the following features.

-* Works with any stream
+* Compatibility with any stream.
-* TCP batch aware timestamp (will provide same timestamp for each frame read in the same TCP batch)
+* TCP batch-aware timestamps for frames read in the same batch.
-* Will not block on partial frame
+* Not blocking on partial frame.
-* Optimised for zero-copy read and write
+* Optimised for zero-copy read and write operations.
-* Optional masking of outbound frames
+* Optional masking of outbound frames.
-* Can be used standalone or together with `Selector` and `IOService`
+* Standalone usage or in conjunction with `Selector` and `IOService`.

-## Usage
+## Example Usage

-Below example demonstrates how to use websocket client in order to consume messages from the Binance cryptocurrency
+The following example illustrates how to use websocket client in order to consume messages from the Binance cryptocurrency
 exchange.
 First, we need to define and implement our `Endpoint`.
 The framework provides `TlsWebsocketEndpoint` trait
 that we can use.